 Students were introduced into the concepts of the business world (business, employee, production, advertising) through the simulation of businesses, of which they were members, and were rewarded with Robocoins, a digital currency invented for this purpose.

 New friends were made from abroad.
 Our students have travelled through borders, meeting other students and cultures.

 They also have become more respectful and responsible by working in teams.

-Robo-Wonderers has been awarderd with the National Quality Label in Slovakia.
+Robo-Wonderers has been awarderd with the National Quality Label both in Greece and Slovakia.

 It has won the 1st Prize in Slovakia's 2018 eTwinning National Competition (see here).

 It has been awarded as the Best STEM Project in Greeces' National Competition (see here)